TheHippo/hxfcgi/Readme.md

 * haxe native `Web.getClientHeaders()` return non HTTP header like Content-Type and Content-Length
 * You could call `Web.getPostData()` even if it is a GET request
 * `Web.flush()` do nothing.
+* You need to print some data, when sending headers only, call `Lib.print('');` after setting all headers.

 Status
 ------